cs3110/textbook/src/chapters/ds/promises.md

 Now the code looks pretty much exactly like what its equivalent synchronous version would be.
 But don't be fooled: all the asynchronous I/O, the promises, and the callbacks are still there.
-Thus, the evaluation of `p` first registers a callback with a promise, then moves on to the the evaluation of `Lwt_main.run` without waiting for the first string to finish being read.
+Thus, the evaluation of `p` first registers a callback with a promise, then moves on to the evaluation of `Lwt_main.run` without waiting for the first string to finish being read.
 To prove that to yourself, run the following code: